Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching: Abstract

 \section{Abstract}

-{Patch-based matching is a technique meant to measure the disparity between pixels in a source and target image and is at the core of various techniques in computer vision, photogrammetry and remote sensing.
-When the subpixel disparity between the reference patch in the source and target images is required, either the cost function or the target image have to be interpolated.
-While cost-based interpolation is the easiest to implement, multiple works have shown that image based interpolation can increase the accuracy of the subpixel matching, but usually at the cost of expensive search procedures.
-This, however, is problematic, especially for very computation intensive applications such as stereo matching or optical flow computation.
-In this paper, we show that closed form formulae for subpixel disparity computation for the case of one dimensional matching, e.g., in the case of rectified stereo images where the search space is of one dimension, exists when using the standard NCC, SSD and SAD cost functions.
-We then demonstrate how to generalize the proposed formulae to the case of high dimensional search spaces, which is required for unrectified stereo matching and optical flow extraction.
-We also compare our results with traditional cost volume interpolation formulae as well as with state-of-the-art cost-based refinement methods, and show that the proposed formulae bring a small improvement over the cost-based interpolation methods for two dimensional search spaces, and small improvement in the case of one dimensional search spaces.
+{Patch-based matching is a technique meant to measure the disparity between pixels in a source and target image and is at the core of various methods in computer vision.
+When the subpixel disparity between the source and target images is required, the cost function or the target image has to be interpolated.
+While cost-based interpolation is easier to implement, multiple works have shown that image-based interpolation can increase the accuracy of the disparity estimate.
+In this paper we review closed-form formulae for subpixel disparity computation for one dimensional matching, e.g., rectified stereo matching, for the standard cost functions used in patch-based matching.
+We then propose new formulae to generalize to high-dimensional search spaces, which is necessary for unrectified stereo matching and optical flow.
+We also compare the image-based interpolation formulae with traditional cost-based formulae, and show that image-based interpolation brings a significant improvement over the cost-based interpolation methods for two dimensional search spaces, and small improvement in the case of one dimensional search spaces.
 The zero-mean normalized cross correlation cost function is found to be preferable for subpixel alignment.
 A new error model, based on very broad assumptions is outlined in the Supplementary Material to demonstrate why these image-based interpolation formulae outperform their cost-based counterparts and why the zero-mean normalized cross correlation function is preferable for subpixel alignement.}